Published and Selected Work on Teams.

 -

-Mathieu, J., Tannenbaum, S., Domingo, M., Thayer, A., & Salas, E., Title reserved for blind review, 1st round R&R at the Organizational Science.
+Mathieu, J., Tannenbaum, S., Domingo, M., Thayer, A., & Salas, E., Title reserved for blind review, to be submitted to the Journal of Applied Psychology.

 Published and Selected Work on Leadership.